 The railway was never built to a level of lasting permanence and was frequently bombed by the Royal Air Force during the Burma Campaign.
 After the war, all but the present section was closed and the line is now only in service between Bangkok and Nam Tok Sai Yok Noi. – Source from Wikipedia.

 It felt surreal standing on the grounds of the Hellfire Pass.
-I couldn’t believe I was standing on the very ground I have learned of for 4years of my life, that I had always wondered how it would look like and how it would feel.
-Looking at the scenery at the Hellfire Pass and massive rock cutting, its unbelievable that it took the men just changkols to break it in just over a year and how much they must have suffered.
-In a way, it is a reminder that despite all the problems that I have faced, it can never compare to how much sacrifice and pain these men have gone through.
-I think for Zilin, Nas and myself, this felt like somewhat of a pilgrimage.
+I had always wondered how it would look like and how it would feel.
+Looking around the Hellfire Pass and massive rock cutting, it is unimaginable that it took the men just changkols to break it in just over a year and how much they must have suffered.
+In a way, it is a reminder that despite all the problems that I have faced, it can never compare to how much pain these men have gone through.

 World War II Today

 CWGC Cemetery Details